Pine sawfly - Diprion pini

 This list includes important economic or environmental hosts but does not represent all major hosts of the pest.
 Check CAPS pest datasheet for complete list of hosts.

 Not known to transmit any human or animal pathogens.

 Not known to vector any pathogens or other associated organisms.
 Secondary attack may be caused by stem-boring insects like the pine shoot beetle, Tomicus piniperda.

 Morphological: There are 13 world species in the Diprion genus.
 All Diprion are very similar in general appearance and examination of the female ovipositor and male genitalia are the most reliable means for separation of the species.

 The genus Diprion is most similar to species of Neodiprion and Gilpinia.
 Species of Gilpinia are the most similar-looking; species of the two genera are often confused.
 For a key separating North American genera of Diprionidae, see Smith (1974).

-Similar species that may show up in traps in the United States are species of Neodiprion, Diprion similis, Gilpinia hercyniae, and Gilpinia frutetorum.
+Similar species that may show up in traps in the United States are species of Neodiprio, Diprion similis, Gilpinia hercyniae, and Gilpinia frutetorum.